stivenramireza/Backend_English_Adaptative_Classification_Test/README.md

-# Backend_English_Adaptative_Classification_Test
+# Backend English Adaptative Classification Test

-Artificial Intelligence system for the English Adaptative Classification Test in EAFIT Language Center using Machine Learning and Deep Learning models.
+Backend application for the English Adaptative Classification Test in EAFIT Language Center using Machine Learning and Deep Learning models.